python-useful-helpers/exec-helpers/doc/source/SSHClient.rst

         .. versionchanged:: 6.0.0 added optional ssh_auth_map for ssh proxy cases with authentication on each step
         .. versionchanged:: 6.0.0 added optional sock for manual proxy chain handling
         .. versionchanged:: 6.0.0 keepalive exposed to constructor
+        .. versionchanged:: 6.0.0 keepalive became int, now used in ssh transport as period of keepalive requests
         .. versionchanged:: 6.0.0 private_keys is deprecated

     .. py:attribute:: log_mask_re